 - 2. A patient is hospitalized for depression and suicidal ideation after their spouse asks for a divorce.
-Select the nurse's most caring comment. - a.
-"Let's discuss healthy means of coping when you have suicidal feelings." - b.
-"I understand why you're so depressed.
-When I got divorced, I was devastated too." - c.
-"You should forget about your marriage and move on with your life." - d.
-"How did you get so depressed that hospitalization was necessary?"
+Select the nurses most caring comment. - a.
+Lets discuss some means of coping other than suicide when you have these feelings. - b.
+I understand why youre so depressed.
+When I got divorced, I was devastated too. - c.
+You should forget about your marriage and move on with your life. - d.
+How did you get so depressed that hospitalization was necessary?